OctopusDeploy/blog/blog/2021-09/octopus-release-2021-q3/index.md

 Our LDAP authentication provider opens up more use cases for Octopus customers:

-- Authenticate to Microsoft's Active Directory when self-hosting Octopus in a Linux container
+- Authenticate to Microsoft's Active Directory when self-hosting Octopus on Windows or in a Linux container
 - Interact with other directory servers like OpenLDAP
 - Support users with non-Windows clients, including macOS